 Swiss Banking Today

-While some older institutions may wither and die with changing technologies and techniques that obsoletes their purpose or methodology, this is absolutely not the case with the Swiss banking institution.
+Some older institutions may wither and die with changing technologies.
+There may be techniques that obsolete their purpose or methodology.
+This is absolutely not the case with the Swiss banking institution.
 Swiss banking has adapted rapidly in response to the whirlwind technological pace set by today’s world.
 From electronic funds transfers, to the mega-bit encryption security technologies, Swiss banks are at the forefront of the modern banking practice.
-Mostly gone are the days of hard signature cards and suit-case in hand meetings, replaced ever so incrementally with electronic signatures and internet-based “wire” transfers of assets.
+Mostly gone are the days of hard signature cards and suit-case in hand meetings.
+They are now replaced ever so incrementally with electronic signatures and internet-based “wire” transfers of assets.
 Tax compliance part of the game today.
 International anti money laundering standards are in place to keep the good guys in and the bad guys out.